Justice Department Details Case Against Fired Deputy FBI Director McCabe

 On Friday, President Trump lumped McCabe in with Comey, whom he has been dueling in a war of words ahead of the publication of Comey's book.

-The "lack of candor" singled out by the Justice Department shows why there's no reason to believe Trump's campaign might have conspired with the Russian attack on the 2016 election, the president said.
+The "lack of candor" singled out by the Justice Department shows why there is no reason to believe Trump's campaign might have conspired with the Russian attack on the 2016 election, the president said.

 DOJ just issued the McCabe report - which is a total disaster.
 He LIED!
 LIED!
 LIED!
 McCabe was totally controlled by Comey - McCabe is Comey!!
 No collusion, all made up by this den of thieves and lowlifes!— Donald J. Trump (@realDonaldTrump) April 13, 2018